 - If your kids are really good programmers, super motivated to learn new stuff and are not afraid of a challenge, then they just might be able to create something from scratch.

 Let’s start with the easy stuff first.

 How Kids Can Make an App With Little or no Programming Knowledge

-If your kids don’t want to learn to program then they are going to need to find an app creation tool (aka app creator, app maker, app builder, or brochureware) that can help them make the type of product that they want.
+If your kids don’t want to learn to program, then they are going to need to find an app creation tool (aka app creator, app maker, app builder, or brochureware) that can help them make the type of product that they want.
 An app creation tool is basically a program or a type of software that allows non-programmers to easily create software with programming features.
-They are usually quite easy to use and you can get something created quickly.
+They are usually quite easy to use, and you can get something created quickly.

-Some of the things to keep in mind if your kids are using an app creation tool: they won’t have the kind of control over the app that they would if they were building from scratch, they won’t able to produce complex features or design and the app may not run as quickly or as smoothly on slower devices or older phones.
+Some of the things to keep in mind if your kids are using an app creation tool: they won’t have the kind of control over the app that they would if they were building from scratch, they won’t be able to produce complex features or design, and the app may not run as quickly or as smoothly on slower devices or older phones.

-There are lots of authoring tools to choose from, (many more not included in this list).
+There are lots of authoring tools to choose from (many more not included in this list).
 The following all claim to allow their users to create apps without writing any code.

 - Game Salad is an app creator that lets non-programmers develop games for iPhone and Android devices using drag and drop features.